keras-team/keras-io/examples/generative/md/finetune_stable_diffusion.md

 ```
 INFO:tensorflow:Mixed precision compatibility check (mixed_float16): OK
 Your GPU will likely run quickly with dtype policy mixed_float16 as it has compute capability of at least 7.0.
 Your GPU: NVIDIA A100-SXM4-40GB, compute capability 8.0
+WARNING:tensorflow:From /opt/conda/envs/py38/lib/python3.8/site-packages/tensorflow/python/autograph/pyct/static_analysis/liveness.py:83: Analyzer.lamba_check (from tensorflow.python.autograph.pyct.static_analysis.liveness) is deprecated and will be removed after 2023-09-23.
+Instructions for updating:
+Lambda fuctions will be no more assumed to be used in the statement where they are used, or at least in the same block. https://github.com/tensorflow/tensorflow/issues/56089

 ```
 </div>